Polar Ignite 3 Titanium

 Polar Electro Oy

 Polar Flow is a free cloud-based fitness and training app and web service that helps you track your training, activity and sleep data as well as analyze your progress.
 It works together with your Polar product and acts as your automatic training diary: all your training, activity and sleep data syncs from your product to your Polar Flow account.

 We would like to keep you up to date on all our news, offers and updates, so we’ll also ask for consent for marketing messages.
 Refusal is always the default setting for this request.
 You can change your selections anytime from your account settings.
 Read more about how we use your data in marketing here.

-We ask your consent for the handling of your personal information.
+We ask for your consent for the handling of your personal information.
 This information is the data you give during registration: email, name, age, height, sex, training background and location.
 This data is used to provide you with accurate personal calculations such as calories burnt and Training Benefit feedback.
 You do not need to give your real name, but the name you give is the one shown if you share your exercises or comment on any of our communities.
 We use your location information mainly to identify your language.
-Location information is also used to direct your Customer Care requests to correct Customer Care location so that you will receive support with correct language.
+Location information is also used to direct your Customer Care requests to the correct Customer Care location so that you will receive support with correct language.
 Your email address is your account name and we may use your email to identify you later if you contact our Customer Care.
+For this purpose, please use an email address that you have access to and that is operational (not an alias).
 We will also send all important notifications to that email.
 You can change your email address at any time, so you are not forever stuck with the email you provide to us during registration process.